 Knob of butter (for greasing)

 1 slice of brown bread for the breadcrumbs or a handful of shop bought

 Dash of semi-skimmed milk

 3 tbs Pomora extra virgin olive oil

 TIP: You can use many vegetables for this.
 I recently made it with 200g of leeks instead of broccoli but choose ‘quick cook’ vegetables such as broccoli, tomatoes, mushrooms, peppers, sweetcorn, peas, asparagus that can be added raw.

 1. Peel and cut your potatoes into big chunks and boil in a large saucepan until soft, around 25 mins (it’s important to use a large saucepan as you’ll be incorporating all the other ingredients into it later).

-2. Whilst the potatoes are boiling, you can get to work on preparing everything else, starting with your tin.
-Just as you would a cake, line your cake tine with greaseproof paper at the bottom and grease the sides well with butter.
+2. Whilst the potatoes are boiling, line the cake tine with greaseproof paper at the bottom and grease the sides well with butter.
 Put to one side.

 3. Cut the storks off the broccoli and discard.
-Pull the remaining florets apart with your fingers leaving you with nice even-ish pieces (you don’t have to be to perfect about this.)
+Pull the remaining florets apart with your fingers leaving you with nice even-ish pieces.
 Finely chop the parsley and put both to one side.

 4. Grate the cheddar and the Parmesan.
 Take a small handful of Parmesan and put to one side, you’ll need this to sprinkle on top of your cake later.Blitz a piece of bread into breadcrumbs in a food processor for a few seconds and put to one side.